Epidemic spreading on complex networks as front propagation into an unstable state: Introduction

 For the purposes of illustrating our main results we will perform numerical simulations of (\ref{eq:main}) on a version of the world wide airline transportation network obtained from \cite{openflights}.
 This is a historical snapshot from June 2014.
 There are $N=3304$ airports and the network has $19,082$ edges representing one or more flights connecting two cities.
 The mean degree is $11.53$.
-We will use this network to illustrate some of our results and arrival time estimates, but we do not pursue a full numerical investigation.
-We do not attempt to construct accurate approximations for the flux matrix $\mathrm{P}$ as was done in \cite{brockmann13}.
-Instead, if $\mathrm{A}$ is the adjacency matrix for the network and $\mathrm{D}$ is the degree matrix then we will take $\mathrm{P}=\mathrm{D}^{-1}\mathrm{A}$ for simplicity.
+We will use this network to illustrate some of our results and arrival time estimates, but we do not pursue a full numerical investigation. { For the purposes of numerical simulations, we do not attempt to construct accurate approximations for the flux matrix $\mathrm{P}$ as was done in \cite{brockmann13}.
+Let $\mathrm{A}$ be the symmetric adjacency matrix for the airline transportation network from \cite{openflights} where the entry $\mathrm{A}_{nm}$ equals $1$ if there exists a flight connecting cities $n$ and $m$ and $0$ otherwise.
+Let $\mathrm{D}$ be the diagonal degree matrix.
+Then we will take $\mathrm{P}=\mathrm{D}^{-1}\mathrm{A}$ for simplicity.
 For future reference, we define the graph distance $d_{mn}$ as the minimum length path between the node $n$ and $m$.
-When the origin node $n$ is fixed we will shorten this to $d_m$.
+When the origin node $n$ is fixed we will shorten this to $d_m$. }

 The rest of the paper is organized as follows.
 In Section~\ref{sec:reviewAT}, we review and motivate the arrival time estimate of \cite{chen18}.
 In Section~\ref{sec:SEIR}, we extend this arrival times estimate to a susceptible-exposed-infected-recovered (SEIR) model.
-In Section~\ref{sec:pushed}, we show that the linear arrival time estimate is no longer valid in a recently proposed model of social epidemics that incorporates higher order interactions between individuals but are able to make corrections to the arrival time estimate to yield approximations.
+In Section~\ref{sec:pushed}, we show that the linear arrival time estimate is no longer valid in a model of social epidemics that incorporates higher order interactions between individuals but are able to make corrections to the arrival time estimate to yield approximations.
 In Section~\ref{sec:inhomo}, we study the effect of inhomogeneous infection rates on arrival times and argue that this will decrease arrival times on average.